 AWAI’s Accelerated Copywriting program emphasizes the importance of doing research and analyzing your market – something that many copywriters (flat-out) refuse to do.
 Before writing the first word of copy, a copywriter should fully understand who the prospect is, what the company is offering them, and how the candidate benefits from it.

 Direct mail pieces should feel more like conversations instead of sales presentations.
 Getting the prospect engaged is vital to the success of the campaign.

 Why are you sending thousands of letters out to your market if you are going to ask them to take a step further in the negotiation?

 And this is such a simple step that many entrepreneurs and marketers overlook for some reason.
-All you have to do is ask them to take the next step in the sales process.
+All you must do is ask them to take the next step in the sales process.

-Do you need them to fill a form?
-To sign a document?
+Do you need your prospects to fill out a form?
+Or to sign a document?
 Should they send a check to you?
 Whatever you need your prospect to do next – just ask for it.

-Without a call to action – you rend your direct mail campaigns worthless.
-Make sure you let the prospect know exactly what to do next to close the deal.
+Without a call to action – you make your direct mail campaigns worthless.
+Make sure you let the prospect know what to do next to close the deal.

 Starting today, you should use direct mail copywriting to enhance your direct marketing efforts.
 Use more than sales letters to engage the market.
 Make sure to make your pieces as personal as possible.
-And let the reader know exactly what is the next step they must take to finalize the sale.
+And let the reader know what the next step they must take to finish the sale is.

 Do you have a comment or question about what is direct mail copywriting?
 Leave a comment explaining your side of things.
 And if you think this article could be useful to someone you know, feel free to share it with them!